-- Read the NHPP Handbook and sign the Tennis Canada/Athlete Agreement - Sign the Canadian Anti-Doping Program (CADP) contract - Attend an individual meeting including the athlete, personal coach, National Coach, Director to collaborate on the development of the annual training and competitive plan and performance indicators.
-When juniors are involved parents will be included in the meeting process. - Advise the National Coach of any changes to competitive/training schedules or medical conditions throughout the year - Attend training camps when selected - Participate in physical testing protocols if required - Participate in mental performance training if required - Represent Canada at the World Team Cup if selected - Compete in the 2020 Birmingham National Championships unless an exemption is approved by the High Performance Committee.
-To apply for an exemption a written request must be submitted to the Director of Wheelchair Tennis by the Birmingham Nationals by October 1. - Meet all ITF national eligibility requirements to represent Canada at international events. - Be in good standing with Tennis Canada
+- Read the NHPP Handbook and sign the Tennis Canada/Athlete Agreement - Sign the Canadian Anti-Doping Program (CADP) contract - Sign the Code of Conduct - Attend an individual meeting including the athlete, personal coach, coaching consultant, Director to collaborate on the development of the annual training and competitive plan and performance indicators.
+When juniors are involved, parents will be included in the meeting process. - Advise the National Coach of any changes to competitive/training schedules or medical conditions throughout the year and respond to any inquires in a timely manner - Attend training camps when selected - Participate in physical testing protocols if required - Participate in mental performance training if required - Represent Canada at the World Team Cup if selected - Compete in the 2024 Birmingham National Championships unless an exemption is approved by the High Performance Committee.
+To apply for an exemption a written request must be submitted to the Director of Wheelchair Tennis by the Birmingham Nationals by October 1. - Meet all ITF national eligibility requirements to represent Canada at international events. - Be in good standing with Tennis Canada - Participate in a minimum number of ITF tournaments as agreed between athlete and Tennis Canada